JoshuaMarksberry/JarvisVirtualAssistant/README.md

 Limitations:
 You must program everything.
 So it is very limited.
-Must be run in  your Source-Code Editor
+Must be running it in your own Source-Code Editor.
-Three voice if you have united states package in settings.
+Three voice if you have united states voice package in your settings.
 The issue is you will have to change your whole layout for you computer if you want a britsh voice option.
+You will also have to download the united kingdom english package.
 Limited customization.
-Limited personalization.